Igigog/anomaly-modding-book/src/meta/contributing/README.md

 For example such as:

-- [Markdown Link Updater](https://open-vsx.org/extension/mathiassoeholm/markdown-link-updater) - Updates Markdown links automatically, when files in the workspace are moved or renamed.
 - [markdownlint](https://open-vsx.org/extension/DavidAnson/vscode-markdownlint) - This is a rule library for encouraging standards and consistency for Markdown files.